vikasjadhav-why/vikasjadhav-why.github.io/_posts/post_0.md

 ---
 layout: post
-title: and then there were posts
+title: And then there were posts....
 ---

 test post